steffenhartleib/Coursera_Regression_Course_Project/RegressionCourseProjectMD.md

 February 16, 2015

 ## Executive Summary
-I analyzed the mtcar data set to answer the following questions:
+The assignemt is to analyze the the mtcar data set to answer the following questions:
 1. Is an automatic or manual transmission better for mpg?
 2. Can we quantify the mpg difference between automatic and manual transmissions?
 &nbsp;